 Formal – I was wondering if you could….?

-Some emails to colleagues can be informal if they are friends.
+Some emails to colleagues can be informal if you have a long working relationship and know them well.
 This is the style that is closest to speech, so there are often everyday words and conversational expressions that can be used.
 For instance, ‘Don’t forget’, ‘Catch you later’, ‘Cheers’.

-However, if the email is going to a client or senior colleague, bad grammar and an over-friendly style will not be acceptable.
+The reader may also accept or overlook minor grammatical errors in informal emails.
+However, if the email is going to a client or senior colleague, bad grammar and an over-friendly writing style will most probably not be acceptable.

 4. Be very careful of capital letters, punctuation, spelling and basic grammar